-A guide to a hassle-free wedding
+A guide to a memorable wedding

 Congratulations on finding a companion to join you in life’s adventures.
 Your wedding should be an event, not just a moment.
 Kanuga is more than a gorgeous all-inclusive venue with a variety of options for your ceremony and reception space, we offer customizable wedding packages including food, alcohol, lodging and set-up.
 From the most intimate gathering to a lavish affair, we invite you, your wedding party and invitees to be our guests for the unifying of your two families.
 Think of Kanuga as a blank canvas and envision your day, your way.

 Top 10 Tips